West Virginia factory is center stage in supply chain crisis, showing economy’s strains

 “We cleared out Cabela, Bass Pro — even Amazon,” he said.

-The inability to obtain enough of the right parts at the right time acts means production runs are shorter.
+The inability to obtain enough of the right parts at the right time means production runs are shorter.
 Instead of the usual 8,000-yard spools of industrial fishing line that Sogefi normally uses, the retail version came in smaller 400-yard versions.
 Instead of one spool lasting an entire shift, they must be replaced every 15 or 20 minutes.

 Workers must stop the line more often to swap out the tooling used to make one part for the equipment needed to make something different.
 Production of diesel oil filters stopped one day when the plant ran out of the plastic caps that cover one end.